trustbuilder-ai/TrB-DeepHealth-Homepage/docs/website-plan/implementation_plan.md

-This implementation plan transforms TrB-DeepHealth from a health advice validation tool into a comprehensive **LLM testing platform for mental health product development**.
+This implementation plan transforms TrB-DeepHealth from a health advice validation tool into a comprehensive **LLM testing platform for mental health product development** with **mental health UI design principles** integrated throughout.
 The focus is clearly on:

 1. **Testing and evaluation**, not providing mental health services
 2. **Developer and researcher tools**, not end-user therapy
 3. **Safety validation**, not treatment delivery
 4. **Compliance verification**, not medical advice
+5. **Mental health UI design**, applying therapeutic design principles to testing interfaces

-The platform serves as a critical gateway for ensuring LLMs are safe, appropriate, and effective before being integrated into mental health products, protecting both developers and end-users while advancing the responsible development of AI in mental healthcare.
+The platform serves as a critical gateway for ensuring LLMs are safe, appropriate, and effective before being integrated into mental health products, while demonstrating proper mental health UI design through crisis support integration, trauma-informed design, and emotional safety principles.

 ---